-The details of the subsidiaries, all of which were incorporated in Malaysia, are as follows:
+The details of the subsidiaries, all of which were incorporated and principal place of business in Malaysia, are as follows:

-Effective eq uity interest Name of entities 2022 % 2021 % Principal activities Eurospan Furniture Sdn.
+Name of entities Effective equity interest Principal activities 2023 % 2022 % Eurospan Furniture Sdn.
 Bhd.
 100 100 Manufacturing and trading of furniture and wood-based products.
 Dynaspan Furniture Sdn.
-Bhd. ("Dynaspan") 100 100 Manufacturing of furniture and wood-based products.
+Bhd.
+100 100 Manufacturing of furniture and wood- based products.
 Dynaword Sdn.
-Bhd.
-100 100 Dormant.
+Bhd. ("Dynaword") 100 100 General trading.